 All these steps are very important in terms of customer retention, but at the same time, most of the companies don’t pay so much attention to them.

 On the other hand, listening to customers can be a double edge sword.
 More often than you think you will be faced with a situation where the customers actually don’t know what they want until you show them.
 What a better way to describe it than to quote the pioneer of the automobile industry, Henry Ford – “If I had asked what people wanted, they would have said faster horses.”

-It is not possible to address every customer need at every moment, but then you need to provide them a valid reason.
+It is not possible to address every customer’s need at every moment, but then you need to provide them a valid reason.
 Customers want to know that they’ve been heard and that their requests are taken into consideration.
 As one of the studies done at Harvard demonstrates, customers tend to be more patient when they know that someone is taking care of their request, or at least to have that appearance.
 That is called labor illusion and by doing so, customers will be more at ease and willing to wait for the obstacles to be overcome.

 According to the research customers who become loyal tend to spend 67% more than the new customers.
 Therefore, you need to put a lot of effort into different aspects – frequently communicate with customers to get a better insight into their needs, consider different payment plans if your business is seasonal, offering a head start, etc.

-One of the proven ways to build a loyal customer is by making them feel special.
+One of the proven ways to build loyal customers is by making them feel special.
 For instance, you can pay attention to remember special occasions, such as their birthday or anniversary.
 If you come across an article that is somehow related to your client, you can always pass that information to them, or write them from time to time some personal note.

-Even though it was sometimes a bumpy road, today we are proud to say that our Price2Spy family consists of more than 650 clients from all sorts of industries, where some of them have been with us since the very beginning.
-Therefore, bear in mind that the customer retention is not a one-time effort, it is an ongoing process in which each member of your team should be includeed.
+Even though it was sometimes a bumpy road, today we are proud to say that our Price2Spy family consists of more than 700 clients from all sorts of industries, where some of which have been with us since the very beginning.
+Therefore, bear in mind that customer retention is not a one-time effort, it is an ongoing process in which each member of your team should be included.